Self-Supervised Learning with a Multi-Task Latent Space Objective: Introduction

-\begin{enumerate} \item We identify the shared predictor as the primary cause of multi-crop instability in asymmetric Siamese SSL and show that assigning view-specific predictors enables these methods to benefit from the multi-crop strategy. \item Building on this stable setup, we extend the model with cutout views, which have a complementary training signal to cropped views.
-Our analyses suggest that spatial augmentations, including cropping and asymmetric cutout, are the most effective source of supervision in self-supervised learning. \item We validate the approach on key asymmetric architectures (BYOL, SimSiam, and MoCo v3) with both ResNet and ViT backbones, achieving consistent gains on ImageNet under linear and kNN evaluation. \end{enumerate}
+In summary, our contributions are the following: \begin{enumerate}[leftmargin=2em,nosep] \item We identify the shared predictor as the primary cause of multi-crop instability in self-predictive SSL methods and show that decoupling predictors by view-type enables these methods to benefit from the multi-crop strategy. \item We study supervisory signals in SSL and confirm the central role of spatial transformations.
+We further provide evidence that multi-crop gains stem from increased spatial diversity rather than specifically from the inclusion of low-resolution crops. \item We interpret spatial transformations as latent-space tasks and extend our framework with a semantic inpainting task, which further improves performance. \item We validate the approach on key self-predictive methods with both ResNet and ViT backbones, achieving faster convergence and consistent performance gains across ImageNet (kNN, linear, semi-supervised, and fine-tuning) and COCO (detection and segmentation). \end{enumerate}